clbattthcmut/blog.bkisc.com/content/authors/Lio/_index.md

   - Members
 ---

-hdthinh1012 (Thinh Huynh Duc) is a Computer Science student studying at Ho Chi Minh University of Technology.
+Lio (Do Nhat Thai) is a Computer Science student studying at Ho Chi Minh University of Technology.